Onsomujosh/AirBnB_clone/README.md

 How to start it
 -----------------------------------------------------------------------------------
 Python3 is already installed in the unix shell.
-Run the following command to help in starting it.
+Run the following command to help in starting it: python 3

 All your python scripts should start with this line.

 #!/usr/bin/python3

-Typing an EOF character such as control-D at the primary prompt causes the interpreter to exit with a zero exit status.
+Typing an EOF character such as control-Cat the primary prompt causes the interpreter to exit with a zero exit status.

 How to use it